 The popularity of distilled spirits continues to grow.
-Those interested in expanding their taste horizons beyond beer and wine can find the variety of available choices overwhelming.
+Those interested in expanding their taste horizons beyond beer and wine can find the variety of available kinds of liquor overwhelming.
 Learn about the many different types of liquor to narrow your choices or test your taste.

 The Difference Between Beer, Wine, and Liquor

-All alcoholic beverages begin with grains or fruit.
-These supply sugars that feed yeast during the fermentation process.
+All alcoholic beverages begin with grains or fruit that supply sugars to feed the yeast during the fermentation process.

 Wines ferment naturally, drawing yeast molecules from the air.
 Crushed fruits (grapes, for most wines) are full of sugar and don’t need any additives to begin the fermentation process.

-Beer needs a little help.
-The grains brewers use to make beer are made mostly of carbohydrates, so they must coax the sugar out by adding hot water.
-Over a few hours, the grains release their sugars and can be filtered out.
+Beer needs a little help fermenting.
+The grains brewers use to make beer are made mostly of carbohydrates, so they coax the sugar out by adding hot water.
+Over the course of a few hours, the grains release their sugars and can be filtered out.
 Brewers then add yeast to the remaining liquid (called “wort”) to cause fermentation.

 These fermented beverages have a lower alcohol content than liquors, which undergo the additional step of distillation.
 Alcohol boils at a slightly lower temperature than water, so distillers heat the fermented liquid, sending the alcohol steam through a still, where it condenses back into liquid with a concentrated alcohol content.

 From there, liquors take separate roads to the bottle.
-Some are bottled immediately, while others age in barrels for years.
+Some kinds of liquor are bottled immediately, while others age in barrels for years.
 There are hundreds of different types of liquor and brands, but almost all distilled spirits fall into one of the following categories.

 Vodka is a neutral, nearly flavorless, odorless, clear spirit.
 Because it doesn’t have much flavor, vodka makes up the base of many kinds of cocktails.
-Distilled from grains like wheat, rye, or corn, one can also make it from potatoes, beets, or even grapes.
+Typically distilled from grains like wheat, rye, or corn, one can also make it from potatoes, beets, or even grapes.

-Typically, vodka doesn’t go through an aging process.
-Different brands may distinguish themselves by their country of origin, their primary components, and their extremely subtle, nearly undetectable flavors.
-Some vodkas may have an “oily” or creamy feel, while others seem citrusy or peppery.
+Vodka usually doesn’t go through an aging process.
+Different brands may distinguish themselves by their country of origin, primary components, and extremely subtle, nearly undetectable flavors.
+Some vodkas may have an “oily” or creamy feel, while others taste citrusy or peppery.
 Some brands add flavorings.

-Vodka is usually bottled at around 40% ABV or 80 proof, although some types have much higher alcohol content.
-There is no internationally recognized standard for vodka, although, in Europe, vodka not made from grain must identify the products used to produce it.
+Vodka is usually bottled at around 40% ABV or 80 proof, although some types have a higher alcohol content.
+There is no internationally recognized standard for vodka.
+Although, in Europe, vodka not made from grain must identify the products used to produce it.
 Vodka may be triple distilled and filtered for purity.

-Gin starts out very much like vodka—distilled from a fermented grain mash.
+Gin starts out similarly like vodka—distilled from a fermented grain mash.
 But gin is distinguished by the addition of botanicals, primarily juniper berries.
 Some brands redistill the spirit with other berries, herbs, seeds, or spices.
-Anise, coriander, and citrus are other common additives.
+Anise, coriander, and citrus are the common additives.

 Of note, the regulations that apply to “London Dry Gin” also require that the product contain no more than five grams per hectoliter of methanol (wood alcohol).
 You may have heard about methanol when the FDA warned that some imported hand sanitizers contained it.
 Methanol is poisonous, even when one absorbs it through the skin.